A big chunk of some of the most wild lands left in the northeast United States is now protected.

 - Rio Grande del Norte National Monument – Wild Rivers Recreation Area

-Some friends enjoyed my suggestion to come here one year so much, that the someone and I returned to see it again.
+Some friends enjoyed my suggestion to come here one year so much, that we returned to see it again.

 Some exquisite car camping can be done.
 Often overlooking the Rio Grand Gorge itself.
 Backcountry campsites are located along the Rio Grande.